retrosnob/retrosnob.github.io/pythonbyexample.md

 **Task:**

-1. Write a program that asks the user to enter a value and asks them to enter C or F. If they enter C it should convert the number from Fahrenheit to Celsius and print the result.
+1. Write a program that asks the user to enter a value and then asks them to enter C or F. If they enter C it should convert the number from Fahrenheit to Celsius and print the result.
 If they enter an F it should convert the number from Celsius to Fahrenheit and print the result.
 It should be case insensitive and if they enter neither C nor F it should print an appropriate message.

 ### Program 1